anoma/nspec/docs/arch/integrations/adapters/evm.md

 We achieve this by creating an indirection layer separating the protocol adapter from the the external contract and resources that should be created and consumed in consequence.
 It consists of:
 - A [forwarder contract](#forwarder-contract) that
-    - conducts the actual state read or write calls into the target contract and returns eventual return data
+    - performs the actual state read or write calls into the target contract and returns eventual return data
     - is custom-built for the target contract to call and permissionlessly deployed by 3rd parties
 - A [calldata carrier resource](#calldata-carrier-resource) (singleton) that
     - must be part of the action data structure containing the forwarder call instruction